tonymullen/ups-website/src/partials/f17cg/hw/hw7-description.html.md

 ## Extra challenge 1

 In addition to your purely Three.js robot, try modeling a robot, character, or mechanical part in Blender and importing it.
-Submit as a separate project.
-You can continue working on animating and texturing this for extra credit on homeworks 8 and 9.
+Make sure to make a note in your readme that you've done this, and submit the .blend file along with your assignment (just place it in the public_html directory with your assignment).
+You can continue working on animating this for extra credit on homework 8.

 ## Extra challenge 2